-As apprenticeships are open to a broader range of applicants, with some stipulating no more than being over the age of 16 and not in full-time education as entry requirements, employers aren't necessarily looking to hire candidates with the most prior work experience or highest level of qualification.
+As apprenticeships are open to a range of applicants, with some asking for no more than being over the age of 16 and not in full-time education as entry requirements, employers aren't necessarily looking to hire candidates with the most prior work experience or highest level of qualification.

 Search for apprenticeships on individual employers' websites.
 Some may not display their opportunities, so by making speculative applications to specific companies you'd like to work for, you'll prove that you're driven, confident and have fully researched the company.